Home Blog GDPR Compliance Cost: Budget Planning Guide

 Initial Setup Expenses

 Year one costs typically represent 60-70% of your total three-year GDPR investment.
-This front-loaded approach reflects the heavy lifting required for initial compliance.
+This front-loaded approach reflects the heavy lifting required for initial compliance and aligns well with a structured GDPR compliance implementation timeline that phases activities across assessment, remediation, and monitoring.

 Recurring Annual Costs